Mitigate property damage and ensure resident protection and safety in a wildfire event.

 Follow your disaster preparedness plan

 Follow the plan and continue to communicate with constituents.
-Keep the community aware of where the fire is moving and continually updating evacuation routes as needed.
+Keep the community aware of where the fire is moving and continually update evacuation routes as needed.

 Consider designating “last resort” safety zones within your community and along evacuation routes.
-Work with first responders to be sure adequate communication about the safety zones if provided to residents.
+Work with first responders to be sure adequate communication about the safety zones is provided to residents.
 Source.

-Deploy emergency responders to complete fuels reduction projects to protect vulnerable communities.
-Rapidly assess and map the severity and impact of damage.
+Deploy emergency responders to complete fuel reduction projects to protect vulnerable communities.
+Rapidly assess and map the severity and impact of the damage.
 Map and evaluate the status of critical infrastructure and facilities.
 Identify open routes to aid search and rescue operations.